red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/PublishAspectTest/README.md

 # Publisher Aspect Ratio

-`R5VideoViewController.scaleMode` controls the display mode of the content that is being pushed to it.
-Depending on the value the content will scale to the appropriate fill value.
+`R5VideoViewController.scaleMode` controls the display mode of the content.
+Depending on the value, the content will scale to the appropriate fill value.

 ### Example Code